Campbell’s Logo

 Beefsteak Tomato Soup Logo 1897

 The new version of the logo became less elegant and attractive, but at the same time, it conveyed the essence and specialization of the company in the market.
-At the same time, the words “Beefsteak” and “Tomato” were executed under a small arc in relation to the company’s client, and “Soup” with a solid horizontal line, a little lower under “Tomato.”
+At the same time, the words “Beefsteak” and “Tomato” were executed under a small arc about the company’s client, and “Soup” with a solid horizontal line, a little lower under “Tomato.”
 Two men are depicted carrying a large tomato between these two verbal inscriptions.
 An explanation of the features of this logo can be found on the company’s website, where it is said that a large tomato is a reference to the fact that it is present in every can of the company’s canned food.
 The word “Beefsteak” is light yellow, while “Tomato Soup” is dark grey.

 1898 – 1953